danielholmes839/OC-Transpo-GraphQL/README.md

 Another thing that I noticed was a field that only had one nested subfield which was very redundant.
 I broke the response I was getting from their API down into TypeScript types which highlight these issues you can find them [here](./src/graphql/LiveBusData/types.ts).
 GraphQL ensures the response structure is always consistent.

+- Added features to put bus data into google maps and calculate distance from their destination

 - Fields were renamed to be more accurate and to match what was being used in the rest of the GraphQL API.
 Irellevant or unusable fields were removed.